The Bust Of The Mahr

 'It was probably the deceiving effects of the moonlight of the hillside, upon the draperies casting a reflection of a shadowy figure'.

 That night again, I heard the unusual sound of the playing of the piano coming from the hall.
 This time I was verily cautious, when I had descended the stairway with my oil lamp and reached the hall.
 Once more, I saw the familiar short figure playing the keys of the piano that had emitted brief diapasons of light.
 I had walked towards the entrance of the hall, and it was then that the figure turned around amidst the darkness.
-It was a fiend whose unsightly guise bore the appearance of a preternatural being, and its large crimson eyes had stared with a devilish gaze.
+It was an imp who bore the unsightly guise of a preternatural being, and its large crimson eyes had stared with a devilish gaze.

 I then yelled, 'Who are you?'